cabforum/servercert/docs/EVG.md

 - 2 character ISO 3166 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally ISO 3166 code "XG" shall be used;
 - For the NTR Registration Scheme identifier, where registrations are administrated at the subdivision (state or province) level, if required under [Section 7.1.4.2.4](#71424-subject-jurisdiction-of-incorporation-or-registration-field), a plus "+" (0x2B (ASCII), U+002B (UTF-8)) followed by an up-to-three alphanumeric character ISO 3166-2 identifier for the subdivision of the nation in which the Registration Scheme is operated;
 - a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
-- Registration Reference allocated in accordance with the identified Registration Scheme
+- Registration Reference allocated in accordance with the identified Registration Scheme.

 Note: Registration References MAY contain hyphens, but Registration Schemes, ISO 3166 country codes, and ISO 3166-2 identifiers do not.
 Therefore if more than one hyphen appears in the structure, the leftmost hyphen is a separator, and the remaining hyphens are part of the Registration Reference.